Create Insertion Policy

 after first unique view, or never.

 Note: Campaigns, goals, and ads inherit the skip button settings defined in the insertion policy.
 You can override these settings on campaign, goal, or ad level.
-For more information, refer to Override Skip Ad Button Settings.
+For more information, see Override Skip Ad Button Settings.

 - Always: selecting this option allows you to set the amount of seconds, or the percentage of the ad, after which the skip button appears.